aidenybai/lucia/README.md

 ## What is Lucia?

-Lucia is a tiny JavaScript (UMD compatible) library for small SPAs and web apps with a API similar to Vue.
+Lucia is a tiny JavaScript (UMD compatible) library as a drop-in replacement for jQuery and vanilla JavaScript web apps.
 Some features of Lucia are:

-- **Declarative:** Lucia provides a straightforward API to create declarative views, allowing predictible and easy development.
+- **Declarative:** Lucia provides a declarative API similar to Vue to create views, making development predictible and intiuitive through markup-centric code.
-- **Reactive:** When the view is changed, the Virtual DOM will automatically react and will update and render the new view in realtime.
+- **Reactive:** When the view is changed, the interal reference Virtual DOM will automatically react and will update and render the new view in realtime.
-- **Lightweight:** Lucia is extremely light (~3kb min+brotli) and performant as it does not VNode diff, renders directives only if necessary by skipping static notes, and relies only on selectors.
+- **Lightweight:** Lucia is extremely light (~3kb min+brotli) and performant as it does not use a tranditional VDom, rather it renders directives only if necessary by skipping static nodes through selectors.

 ## Installation